-By signing the line below, I commit to attending all of the Regional Competitions for the 2022 Season, attending the World Championship (if we qualify), and spending many hours learning and practicing driving the robot especially near the end of Build Season.
+By signing the line below, I commit to attending all Competitions the team is attending, the World Championship (if we qualify), and spending many hours learning and practicing driving the robot especially near the end of Build Season.
+I attest that I have cleared my schedule of any conflicts that can impede me participating as a drive team member on this team.

-Signature:

-Date:
+Signature: Date:

-Appendix L: Outside of Class Activities
+Appendix J: Outside of Class Activities